olivierluethy/samsung-debloat-adb/Readme.md

 If you are searching for a specific app that you want to remove from your phone which we didn't cover inside the script or under the links for the resources, eather go to the [Galaxy Store](https://galaxystore.samsung.com/games) or [Google Play Store](https://play.google.com/store/games?device=windows) and go searching for the specific app you are looking for.

-Now, if I wanted to remove **Samsung My Files** App which you can find inside the google play store website the url looks like this
+Now, if I wanted to remove **Samsung My Files** App, which you can find inside the Google Play Store website, the URL looks like this

 ```
 https://play.google.com/store/apps/details?id=com.sec.android.app.myfiles&hl=gsw
 ```

-Within the url you can find the ID which is in this case **com.sec.android.app.myfiles**.
-That's exactly how the package will be then called if I was about to download it.
+Within the URL you can find the ID which is in this case **com.sec.android.app.myfiles**.
+That's exactly how the package will be then called if I were about to download it.
 So, if I wanted to remove it using ADB tools, use the premade that you can find here which is **adb shell pm uninstall --user 0 com.example.package1** and then modify the package name from **com.example.package1** to **com.sec.android.app.myfiles** which results to this command: `adb shell pm uninstall --user 0 com.sec.android.app.myfiles`.
 Note that if you wanted to keep the data created by this app that you whish to delete add between **uninstall** and **--user** **-k** to it.
 If you want to remove everything from it, don't add **-k** to the command as already covered inside the chapter **Uninstall Apps Using ADB**.

 ### **Setting PowerShell Execution Policy to Allow Scripts**